Residency Routes

 For more information on digital nomad visa programs, explore the details in our “Global Digital Nomad Visas | An Incomplete Handbook” on this websites.

-Currently, the core requirement for applicants for this visa is that you must be a remote worker with a monthly income of no less than $3,000.
-If you have family members accompanying you, the primary applicant’s monthly income must reach the level of $4,000.
+To qualify for the visa, you must be a remote worker with a monthly income of at least $3,000.
+If you are bringing family members with you, the primary applicant’s minimum monthly income must be at least $4,000.

-At the same time, the Costa Rican Digital Nomad Visa is a non-immigrant visa.
-It is valid for only one year and can be renewed for a maximum of one additional year (provided that you have stayed in the country for no less than 180 days in the previous year).
-In other words, it allows you to stay in the country for a maximum of two years.
+The Costa Rican Digital Nomad Visa is a non-immigrant visa, which means it doesn’t lead to permanent residency.
+It’s valid for one year and can be renewed for an additional year, provided you have lived in the country for at least 180 days during your first year.
+This allows for a maximum stay of two years.

 Application Process: